Social learning clubs cultivate real wisdom for an age of artificial intelligence

 Until recently, thinking and behaving like a well-oiled machine was seen as an efficient way to run a business.
 The gear head graphic shown above depicted the ideal of an efficient, logical mind.
 Now we need to cultivate a holistic blend of messy, human sensibilities that include curiosity, empathy, self-awareness, humility and creative thinking.
 This shift can feel like an overwhelming extra burden on an already time-starved workforce.

-A common assumption is that the skills we need to outthink a robot will be acquired through top-down, mass re-education programs.
+A common assumption is that all the skills we need to outthink a robot will be acquired through top-down, mass re-education programs.
 But before investing in this approach, let’s consider how people actually develop human skills, how this process differs from gaining technical skills, and how everyone can have equal access to honing these sensibilities.
-Let’s also question how people will actually make such deep-seated changes, and the overarching emotional support required for this journey.
+Let’s also question how people will make such deep-seated changes, and the overarching emotional support required for this journey

-Workers have a history of being attracted to self-improvement clubs, including service clubs, public speaking clubs, networking and book clubs.
-Our natural affinity for both social interaction and self-directed learning can inform an updated model: the social learning club.
-These clubs would draw small groups together to wrestle with real, commonplace business situations.
-Unlike lectures, debates, or problem-solving what sets them apart is their question-based inquiring mind approach to learning.
+Workers have a long history of being attracted to self-improvement clubs, including service clubs, public speaking clubs (like Toastmasters), networking and book clubs.
+Our natural affinity for both social interaction and self-directed, peer learning can inform an updated model: the social learning club (or circle).
+These small groups would be drawn together to wrestle with real, commonplace business situations.
+Unlike lectures, debates, or problem-solving, what sets them apart is their question-based, inquiring mind approach to learning.

-Social learning clubs would be free, open and DIY.
+Social learning clubs would be free, inclusive and DIY.
 They would not rely on institutions or the whims of any political party for support.
 They would provide us with a sense of agency by offering a simple path forward now, rather than waiting for others to take action on our behalf.